Potato Bread

 Many people want to know how to make dough rise faster.

-Turn the oven to the lowest temperature and allow it to heat for 2 minutes.
+Turn the oven to the lowest temperature and allow it to heat for 1-2 minutes.
 Then turn the oven off and place the covered bowl with the dough inside on the oven rack and close the door.
 Allow the dough to rise in the warm oven.
-Just be sure you turn off the oven so the dough doesn’t bake!
+Remember to turn off the oven so the dough doesn’t bake!

 Serving Suggestions